-While we’d usually be pretty chill about the premise of seeing our friends on the weekend, this time, it’s a pretty big deal.
-After months and months separated from our loved ones, we’re in desperate need of a huge blowout and the perfect opportunity to make brand new memories.
+While we’d usually be pretty chill about the premise of seeing our friends on the weekend, this time, it’s a pretty big deal with the bank holiday weekend.
+After what feels like months of being skint, we’re in desperate need of a huge blowout and the perfect opportunity to make brand new memories.
 From competitive spins on classic games to nostalgic blasts-from-the-past, here’s our guide to some of the best game and activity bars in Manchester that are perfect for mate dates.

 1. Flight Club

 One of the city’s favourite games bars, Flight Club has a lot to offer its guests, with interactive darts games (that everyone can enjoy!), bottomless brunches, and a delicious menu of cocktails.
 Perfect for birthdays, works dos, or post-pandemic reunions – the venue has 14 private spaces to enjoy with your squad, a large bar area, and live DJs regularly playing, too.
 Flight Club, Ship Canal House, 98 King St, M2 4WU.

 2. Point Blank

 The UK’s first simulation shooting range, Point Blank Shooting combines technology with the classic shooting range – challenging participants to take on a number of targets.
 If that wasn’t all, the venue offers a great range of cocktails, beers and wines, as well as American-style grub such as chicken wings, pork belly bites, and three pizza choices.
 Point Blank Shooting, Basement, 78, Deansgate, M3 2FW.